 Russian Dwarf Hamsters are dusk active, meaning they are most active in the evening and early morning.
 However, the animals sleep cyclically, which means that a few hours of sleep is alternated with a few hours of being awake, so these dwarf hamsters are also regularly awake during the day.

 Tame and familiarize yourself with the Russian Dwarf Hamster

 Always read carefully before you decide to get a Russian Dwarf Hamster.
 They are very nice pets that are regularly awake, so that they can also be seen during the day.
 This can be especially fun for children.
-Although the Russian Dwarf Hamster looks very cuddly, he doesn't always like to be cuddled and he finds it very scary, especially in the beginning.
-Because the animals cannot see depth, they can run from your hand if startled, so it is important when children handle the animals that there is always a parent present who can help and support.
+Although the Russian Dwarf Hamster looks very cuddly, he does not always like to be cuddled and he finds it very scary, especially in the beginning.
+Because the animals cannot see depth and can run off your hand if startled, it is important when children handle the animals that there is always a parent present who can help and support.

 A new resident should be approached calmly, especially at first.
 The animal must first become familiar with its own enclosure, feel safe in it before it dares to approach people.
 Of course there are also daredevils who immediately approach you and are social, but most hamsters are a bit shy the first time.
 Give the animal time and try to make contact calmly by talking to the hamster.
 Handing over some treats often also works well to gain the trust of the animals.

 Housing of the Russian Dwarf Hamster